pu2clr/BFO/README.md

 See also the similar project ["VFO and BFO with Si5351 and OLED,  controlled by Arduino (Micro)"](https://github.com/pu2clr/VFO_BFO_OLED_ARDUINO)

+## Components

+- AZDelivery 1 x OLED Display Arduino 128 x 64 Pixels White 0.96 Inch I2C IIC Module for Arduino.
+This project uses the [Text only Arduino Library for SSD1306 OLED displays](https://github.com/greiman/SSD1306Ascii) Arduino library.
+- Adafruit Si5351A Clock Generator Breakout Board - 8KHz to 160MHz.
+This project uses the [Si5351 Library for Arduino](https://github.com/etherkit/Si5351Arduino).
+- One regular encoder.
+- Three regular Push Button.
+- Two 10nF ceramic capacitor
+- Six 10K resistor
+- One 1K resistor
+- Arduino Micro (Atmega32u4)

-## This BFO interface
+## BFO interface

 The user can control the BFO  by using tow buttons and an encoder.

 - The button __Step__ changes the increment and decrement step.
 It can 10Hz, 50Hz or 100Hz;
 - The button __Reset VFO__ makes the BFO to oscilateswitches on central frequency;
-- The __Turn On or Off the BFO__ if it pressed, alternates On and off.
-BFO off means no signal
+- The __Turn On or Off the BFO__.
+If it is pressed, alternates On and off.
+BFO off means no output signal

 ## Schematic